qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 and sub-menus of your plugin in the QGIS toolbar and you want to translate them all.

-Finally with the *TRANSLATION* variable you can specify the translation languages you want.
+Finally with the *TRANSLATIONS* variable you can specify the translation languages you want.

 .. warning::